Thigmomorphogenesis: Cytoskeleton

 The cytoskeleton, composed of microtubules and actin filaments, plays a vital role in plant mechanotransduction by linking mechanical stimuli to intracellular signal transduction.
 Microtubules are key components that detect mechanical forces and relay these signals within the cell.
 Disrupting microtubules with drugs like colchicine completely inhibits tendril coiling in Pisum sativum, demonstrating their essential role in responding to mechanical cues.
 The microtubule network interacts dynamically with the plasma membrane, influencing the activation of MCAs (MSCs) and other proteins involved in signaling.
 This interaction facilitates the rapid conversion of mechanical perturbations into biochemical responses critical for adaptive growth and stress resistance.

-While actin filamentss are less directly involved in initial mechanical sensing, they are crucial for maintaining cellular integrity and facilitating localized growth responses.
+While actin filaments are less directly involved in initial mechanical sensing, they are crucial for maintaining cellular integrity and facilitating localized growth responses.
 During tendril coiling, for example, actin filaments help stabilize cytoskeletal architecture and direct asymmetric growth along the dorsal and ventral sides of the tendril.
 Disrupting actin does not inhibit the coiling response but affects turgor pressure, suggesting a supportive rather than primary role in mechanosensation.
 Together, the microtubule and actin networks provide a structural framework for the mechanotransduction machinery, ensuring efficient integration of external mechanical forces into the plant's development and physiology.